ProjectZuki/GalacticRacing/README.md

 The following features are to be implemented:

-- [x] FAEB - Autonomus Emergency Braking
+- [x] AEB - Autonomus Emergency Braking
 - [x] Wall Follow
 - [x] Follow the Gap
 - [x] SLAM (Simultaneous Localization and Mapping)